 A 6-story structure used for ladder, stair, hose and rope training.
 It contains sprinkler and standpipe system, a stairwell pressure/purge ventilation system, rappel bollards and a fire escape.
 Each room in the tower is configured to be slightly different from the others to provide a variety of training challenges.
 The Sprinkler Lab is housed on the first floor of the training tower and contains three complete working riser systems, a fire department connection and a sprinkler head demonstration enclosure.

 Confined Space Training Prop

-Realistic cable vault, manhole, window and safety access door.
+The Confined Space Training Prop is a realistic cable vault with a manhole, window and safety access door.

 Water Recovery and Treatment System

 Inasmuch as the use of water is a major part of our training, we are continuing with our recycling efforts with a water recovery and treatment system that is capable of capturing, treating and recycling up to 75 percent of the water used for training.